 Installing Python for Windows

-Python is a programming language that allows you to create programs and even websites.
+Python is a programming language that allows you to create programs and websites.
 It’s a prevalent language, and many websites use Python to power their backend.
 There are many reasons why you might want to start using Python.
 Perhaps you want to create your website and need the backend programming language to power it.
 Perhaps you want to build a mobile app, and Python is a popular language many app developers use.
-You might simply want to learn to code and find Python a good place to start.
-Regardless of your reasons for wanting to use Python, you have first to install Python on your Windows machine.
+You might want to learn to code and find Python a good place to start.
+You must first install Python on your Windows machine regardless of your reasons for using Python.

-This can be a little tricky, fortunately, there are many ways to streamline the process of keeping your servers updated.
+This can be a little tricky.
+Fortunately, there are many ways to streamline keeping your servers updated.
 This article will show you how to install Python on your Windows virtual server.
 It may seem like it requires expert knowledge and hours of concentration, but thanks to the proliferation of virtual machines and cloud computing, it’s not that difficult.
 Let’s get started!

 Install Python On Windows Virtual Server